Cheukting/rasa_workshop/README.md

 # Step Into the AI Era: Chatbots that know if you are angry

-In this workshop, we will build a chatbot that will ask for an individual's contact details (compliant to GDPR) and for feedback for an event that they may have attended.
+In this workshop, we will be using [Rasa](https://rasa.com/), an open source machine learning framework, to build a chatbot that will ask for an individual's contact details (compliant to GDPR) and for feedback for an event that they may have attended.
+Feedback will then be analyse for sentiment and reported in a basic web app.

 ## Install Rasa and set up the environment